RWS/studio-api-docs/apiconcepts/terminology/what_our_sample_terminology_provider_should_do.md

 * Add term pairs to the text file.
 * View the content of entries in an Internet Explorer control.

+> [!NOTE]
-Note that our sample project only involves a highly simplified, 'Hello World'-style implementation to familiarize you with the basic concepts of terminology provider plug-ins.
-As terminology resource, we support only simple, two-column (source/target language) text files.
-The conceived search function is based on simple text searches with no stemming or fuzzy matching logic.
+> This sample project provides a simplified, 'Hello World'-style implementation to introduce the basic concepts of terminology provider plug-ins.
+The terminology resource supports only simple, two-column (source/target language) text files.
+The search function is limited to basic text searches without stemming or fuzzy matching logic.